-I don’t know why, but for some reason when Easter rolls around I start craving this Pistachio Olive Oil Cake Recipe.
-It’s such an easy recipe that guests go nuts for!
+I don't know why, but for some reason when Easter rolls around, I start craving this Pistachio Olive Oil Cake Recipe.
+It's one of the easiest cake recipes that guests go nuts for!

 The best way to grind them I find is in a coffee grinder!
 So easy and they become so fine!

 It's worth all this effort to get a beautifully fine pistachio flour.
 This will create a more delicate and light cake.

 I also love to bake these cakes in the removable bottom, mini tart tins.
 I find it creates the most beautiful fluted edge and makes for an elegant presentation for a special occasion like Easter.